Last updated: May 29, 2026

 3. Week 7-8 (Cloud & Optimization): Use AI to:

-• Troubleshoot GCP Cloud SQL configuration issues
+• Troubleshoot GCP BigQuery configuration issues

 • Suggest index strategies for slow queries